Simran-Dhyani/mini-project-/README.md

 ---

 ## 🎮 How to Play
 1. Click the *Start Game* button or press the *Spacebar*.
+2. Select a theme from the dropdown to change the background and style.
-2. Click on the moles as they appear in the holes.
+3. Click on the moles as they appear in the holes.
-3. Avoid missing too many moles, or you will lose lives.
+4. Avoid missing too many moles, or you will lose lives.
-4. Try to get the *highest score* before the timer runs out!
+5. Try to get the *highest score* before the timer runs out!

 ---